OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Roughness of the diffuse shading.
+        <p class="scene-class-attr-comment">Roughness of the diffuse shading.
 If the value is zero a Lambertian model is used.
 If it's above zero the Oren Nayar model is used.
 Not compatible with subsurface scattering.</p>

     </p>